“THE EMPIRE STRIKES BACK”

 Three days later, the roof fell in.
 He was locked out of his laboratory and subsequently fired.
 His wife and co-author also lost her job at the institute, and the wrath of the scientific establishment came down on his head.
 Letters came pouring into The Lancet, criticizing his paper and The Lancet for having accepted it.
 They ranged from charges that his controls were inadequate, his interpretation of his data incorrect, to insinuations that he had totally botched the experiment by mistakenly putting an entirely different, toxic chemical into the potatoes.
 The Editor of The Lancet, to his credit, vigorously defended the scientific value of Dr Pusztai’s paper.

 After weeks and months of such a bombardment, Dr Pusztai and his wife decided to take a vacation to get away from all the stress.
 That was mistake number three, and this is when the story really gets scary.
 While he was away, his home got broken into, and guess what was taken – his research data books!
-I wonder how much they would bring at a pawn store?
+I wonder how much they would bring at a pawn shop?
 At about the same time his former lab at the Rowett Institute was also broken into.

 Perhaps the unkindest cut of all came when rumors were spread that, yes, Dr. Pusztai had been an eminent scientist, but that now he is old and suffers from dementia.
 He had become addled.